vibansal/HapCUT2/10X/README.md

-## NOTES
+### NOTES

 1. This pipeline should be run on each chromosome separately for efficiency
-2. The "-d" parameter in getMolecules.py is set to 20000 bases
+2. The "-d" parameter in getMolecules.py defines the distance between adjacent molecules.
+Increasing this parameter can result in adjacent molecules (fragments) being merged into a single molecule.